akgvn/CANCLUB/README.md

 - [ ] Individual Activity page for each activity with voting functionality
 - [ ] Comment Function for Voting Page
 - [ ] Club member list page for Club Presidents with option to delete members.
-- [ ] Trending Activity Prposals Page
+- [ ] Trending Activity Proposals Page
 - [ ] Profile Page for each user so that they can update their own info.
 - [ ] Write Project Report